01 of 07

 Cut off the Ends of the Prickly Pear

 Start the peeling process by cutting off the ends of the prickly pear.

 They're hard to see, but those tiny hair-like spines really are there and they'll easily find their way into your skin.
-To protect your hands and fingers, it's best to use a fork, a towel, or even a gardener's glove to steady the fruit while you work with it.
-I didn't bother doing that here so that you could see the fruit better in the photos.
-(And yes, I paid the price for it and spent some time with... tweezers afterward to pull out the spines from my fingers!)Continue to 3 of 7 below.
+To protect your hands and fingers, it's best to use a fork, towel, or even gardener's glove to steady the fruit while you work with it.
+We didn't bother doing that here so that you could see the fruit better in the photos.
+(And yes, we paid the price for it and spent some time with tweezers afterward to pull out the spines from my fingers!)Continue to 3 of 7 below.

 03 of 07